IMZihad21/javascript-articles/20211222_Getting_Started_with_React.js__A_Beginner's_Guide.md

 React.js is a popular JavaScript library for building user interfaces, particularly for single-page applications.
-Here’s a concise guide to help you kick-start your journey with React.
+Hereâ€™s a concise guide to help you kick-start your journey with React.

 ## Core Concepts